 1. What is the Driver Training Third Party Testing Program?

-The Third Party Testing Program is program in which the Department of Driver Services (DDS) authorizes certified driver training schools and instructors to administer the road skills tests to individuals that have completed a 30 and 6 driver education course at the driver training school.
+The Third-Party Testing Program authorizes certified driver training schools and instructors.
+Individuals at these schools with this authorization can administer the road skills tests.
+These individuals must complete a 30 and 6 driver education course at the driver training school.

 2. What is the difference between a Third Party Tester and a Third Party Examiner?

 - Third-Party Tester is an approved, certified driver training school.
 Testers can offer road skills training at their facilities.

 - Third-Party Examiner is an approved, certified driver training instructor.
 Examiners can offer road skills tests to students.

 3. What are the qualifications to become a Third Party Tester and Third Party Examiner?

 Driver training schools must have certification for at least two (2) years with an acceptable compliance record to qualify.
 They must also offer, on a full-time basis, both the 30-hour classroom and 6 hours behind the wheel components.
 If the school meets these requirements, it may apply to become a third-party tester.
 The Georgia Applicant Processing System for the application.can be downloaded from our website.
 Please include all the required documents on the application checklist when you submit it to DDS.
 All owners/corporate officers must submit electronic fingerprints through the